Cover Image - Centered.png

 Design Styles

-I created the initial design styles for the Alexa smartwatch app, using existing styles for Alexa but adapting them for the watch.
-This included using the Amazon brand font face, Alexa's brand colors applied minimally onscreen, and spacing and sizing defined using density-independent pixels that can scale to any watch screen size and pixel density.
+This included Alexa's brand colors applied minimally onscreen, with spacing and sizing defined in density-independent pixels that scale to any watch screen size and pixel density.

 Design Components